- People Directory

-The Department of Psychology at Virginia Tech offers graduate programs leading to the Ph.D. in psychology.
-Students may concentrate in one of four areas: Clinical Science, Developmental Science, Industrial/Organizational Psychology, and Developmental and Biological Psychology.
+The Department of Psychology at Virginia Tech offers a doctoral program leading to the Ph.D. in psychology.
+Students may concentrate in one of four areas: Clinical Science, Developmental Science, Industrial/Organizational Psychology, and Biological Psychology.
 Students earn a Master of Science (M.S.) degree in psychology en route to the Ph.D., but the Department does not offer a terminal M.S. degree in any area.
 Applications from students with either bachelors or advanced degrees are welcomed.
-Although the graduate curriculum is organized into three specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.
+Although the graduate curriculum is organized into four specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.

-The program in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
-Training in this program emphasizes a theoretical and quantitative approach to solving problems in business and industry.
-Our program emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
+The concentration in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
+Training in this area emphasizes a theoretical and quantitative approach to solving problems in business and industry.
+The concentration emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
 Thus, it prepares students for teaching, research, and consultation in either the private or public sector.

 Because entry-level graduate students come from diverse academic backgrounds, our graduate program provides a common foundation while also allowing individualized coursework.
-The department core curriculum provides training in research methods and statistics, the depth curriculum ensures rigorous training within a student’s specified area of expertise, and the department breadth curriculum facilitates broader training in the more specialized areas of the doctoral graduate programs.
+The department core curriculum provides training in research methods and statistics, the depth curriculum ensures rigorous training within a student’s specified area of expertise, and the department breadth curriculum facilitates broader training in the more specialized areas of the doctoral graduate concentrations.

 Core curriculum: At least three quantitative and research methods courses

 Depth curriculum: At least three graduate-level courses within the student’s research concentration area that deepen her or his understanding of the theories, methodologies, and existing literatures pertaining to her or his defined area of interest.
-Students should consult their advisory committee and program-specific information described below in selecting their “depth” courses.
+Students should consult their advisory committee and concentration-specific information described below in selecting their “depth” courses.